 This display ad design is similar to the previous one (Apple Card vs. not Apple Card), but delivers a different message:

-Clicking the ad takes prospects to this post-click experience where the privacy story continues:
+Clicking the ad takes prospects to this post-click landing page where the privacy story continues:

 The card image next to the headline highlights the high level of privacy Apple offers its cardholders as well.